How Do I Get Started?

 - Access to a scanner or Access to an app scanner

-If you do not have access to a scanner to upload the required supporting documentation, you may download the intake application instead.
+If you do not have access to a scanner to upload the required supporting documentation, you may download a printable application using the links below.

 If you choose to download the intake application please send your application and supporting documentation to the Intake Navigator.
 You can also scan and email the paperwork to firstname.lastname@example.org.
 You can either mail your application or drop off your application at Imagine!.

 Attn: Intake Navigator